Progressive businesses embrace workplace investigations

 We provide independent, impartial and thorough workplace investigations, including the provision of a comprehensive report on the process undertaken, our findings and recommended actions that could be implemented by the organisation to further manage the situation and minimise any future conflict.

-The Australasian Association of Workplace Investigators (AAWI) is a professional membership association for lawyers, human resource professionals, private investigators, psychologists, risk and compliance managers, in house legal counsel and many others who conduct, manage or have a professional interest in impartial workplace investigations.
+Workplace Conflict Resolution is proud to be an accredited member of the Australasian Association of Workplace Investigators (AAWI), a professional membership association for lawyers, human resource professionals, private investigators, psychologists, risk and compliance managers, in house legal counsel and many others who conduct, manage or have a professional interest in impartial workplace investigations.
 AAWI is a chapter of the Association of Workplace Investigators (AWI) which is based in the United States.

 AAWI mission: To promote and enhance the quality of impartial workplace investigations and provide mutual support for those who work in this field.